10 QUESTIONS TO FIND A QUALIFIED MOLD INSPECTOR

 I understand that mold inspectors aren’t doctors, but we learn a lot from attending these conferences.
 Our company attends several of these spread out across the country every year.
 In my opinion, you want someone in your home who understands what you’re going through, and someone who is constantly learning and implementing the most advanced and appropriate sampling methodologies.
 That way they can help you provide your doctor the information that they need to best be able to treat your health condition.

-This isn’t part of the inspection process, but we feel it’s an important offering.
+This isn’t part of the inspection process.
 Detecting mold is the first step.
 But where do you go after?
 Who can help?

 Upon request we share a list of resources.
 It isn’t part of our inspection process but the list can be a big help to get the ball rolling.
 However, it is critical to perform your own due diligence and to seek resources not on the list for comparison.